 I see that this has been discussed eariler (http://projects.theforeman.org/issues/1532), and I've asked about it on #theforeman, and I understand why you have chosen to do it this way, but I think it creates a risk, and at least I see technical problems with it.

-#1 Updated by Lukas Zapletal about 6 years ago
+#1 Updated by Lukas Zapletal over 6 years ago

 the fact that someone is able to setup bad DHCP server on a network is a severe security flaw by itself.
 Foreman is designed for safe networks (e.g. lab networks, virtual networks), but this does not mean you are prohibited from changing how your server boot up.